|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Potato Gratin is one of those dishes that is so simple to make, and the results are fantastic.
-A perfect gratin is thick, rich and creamy; the potatoes should be soft but not broken up and the sauce thick and tasty.
+Potato gratin is one of those dishes that is so simple to make, but the results are fantastic.
+A perfect gratin is thick, rich, and creamy with soft but intact potatoes and decadent cheesy flavor.

-Peel, rinse and dry the potatoes then slice as thinly as possible (a mandolin is good for this, but a sharp knife works just as well).
+Peel, rinse, and dry the potatoes and slice as thinly as possible (a mandoline is good for this, but a sharp knife works too).

-Place 1 clove of the garlic, the milk, cream, potatoes, a pinch of salt, pepper and the mace or nutmeg in a large pan.
+Place the potatoes, milk, cream, 1 crushed garlic clove, a pinch of salt, pepper, and nutmeg in a large saucepan.

 Bring to a very gentle boil and simmer for a few minutes until the cream is noticeably thicker.

-Remove from the heat and add the grated cheese.
+Remove from the heat and add the grated Gruyère cheese.
 Stir until the cheese has melted.

-Generously butter an ovenproof dish then rub all over with the remaining lightly crushed clove of garlic.
+Generously grease an ovenproof dish with 1 teaspoon butter, then rub the dish all over with the remaining lightly crushed clove of garlic.

-Pour the potato mixture into the dish, using a spoon gently move the potatoes in the cream mixture making sure all are covered.
+Pour the potato mixture into the dish, using a spoon to gently move the potatoes in the cream mixture to make sure they are all covered.

 Finely slice the Brie into long strips and lay across the top of the gratin.
-Dot the surface with the extra butter.
-Season with salt and pepper (potatoes absorb a lot of salt which is also needed to add flavor).
+Dot the surface with the remaining 1 tablespoon butter.
+Season with salt and pepper.

-Bake in the preheated oven until the top is bubbly and golden brown, and the potatoes soft when pierced with a sharp knife.
-If the top is browning too quickly before the potatoes are cooked, lower the heat and cover with a piece of aluminum foil.
-They should take about 40 minutes in total.
+Bake in the preheated oven for about 40 minutes, or until the top is bubbly and golden brown and the potatoes are soft when pierced with a sharp knife.
+If the top is browning too quickly before the potatoes are cooked, cover with a piece of aluminum foil.

-Serve immediately, or if you want to serve the potatoes later leave to go completely cold.
+Serve immediately, or if you want to serve the potatoes later, leave to cool completely.
+Enjoy.

-Another way to serve the gratin is to allow it to go cold, and then to use a cutter, cut into rounds.
-Place the rounds on a greased baking sheet and reheat in a hot oven for approx 10 minutes.
-The edges left in the dish though are my favorite bits when scraped out with a spoon.
+Another way to serve the gratin is to allow it to go cold and then to use a cutter to cut it into rounds.
+Place the rounds on a greased baking sheet and reheat in a 350 F oven for approximately 10 minutes.